William S. Burroughs said:

 But this is at least partially incorrect.
 Western middle classes, at least those of us in the United States, typically face physical danger multiple times per day.
 Driving is amongst the most dangerous activities in modern society – 114 people die in car crashes per day.
 Cars accidents deaths per year are more than double the number of murders per year.
 The average American spends 101 minutes driving each day.
 We confront death every day, and we barely even notice.

-The dangerous involved in driving are commonplace, boring.
+The dangers involved in driving are commonplace, boring.
 New dangers though – new dangers are exciting.
 Perhaps Michael Skinner was more correct when he said:

 Geezerz need excitement